Boone man accused of having indecent liberties with a minor

 BOONE — A 26-year-old man from Boone was arrested Wednesday, July 7, and accused of committing a crime against a minor.

-DJ Watson, of 309 Meadow Hill Drive, Apt.
-22, Boone, was arrested by the Boone Police Department and charged with committing indecent liberties with a minor.
+DJ Watson, no address listed, was arrested by the Boone Police Department and charged with committing indecent liberties with a minor.

 According to the warrant for his arrest, Watson allegedly “did commit and attempt to commit a lewd a lascivious act upon the body of (the victim), who was under the age of 16 years at the time.”
 The warrant alleges the incident took place on July 6-7.